-- 13. Managing a crisis involving the cross-border activities of an Entity is a matter of common interest for Japan and the European Union.
-The successful management and Resolution of a crisis involving an Entity with significant cross-border activities in Japan and the European Union requires careful ex ante preparation to establish optimal processes and steps to ensure effective coordination and implementation of possible monitoring of Entities, crisis management, recovery and Resolution strategies. - 14.
-Cooperation methods and tools for cross-border Resolution should be flexible and designed to allow for adaptation to the specific features of a crisis and the individual institutions involved.
-Cross-border cooperation methods will build on the effective cooperation between the Authorities, and the Authorities should undertake steps to improve their ability to promptly assess the broader effects of any financial crisis and its cross-border implications based on common terminology and analyses. - 15.
-Cooperation methods for crisis Resolution should reflect the division of responsibilities between the Authorities and other responsible regulators and supervisors, and the coordinating role of home country regulators and supervisors.
-Where possible and feasible, the Authorities should implement Resolution options that are consistent with their respective Resolution objectives, in particular aimed at pursuing financial stability and protecting insured depositors, insurance policy holders and other retail customers, duly considering the potential impact of their Resolution actions on the financial stability of Japan and the European Union.
+13. Managing a crisis involving the cross-border activities of an Entity is a matter of common interest for New Zealand and the European Banking Union.
+The successful management and Resolution of a crisis involving an Entity with significant cross-border activities in New Zealand and the European Banking Union requires careful ex ante preparation to establish optimal processes and steps to ensure effective coordination and implementation of possible monitoring of Entities, crisis management, recovery and Resolution strategies.

-16. The Authorities recognise the importance of the cross-border crisis management groups ("CMGs") as developed by the Financial Stability Board ("FSB") under the Financial Stability Forum ("FSF") Principles for Cross-border Cooperation on Crisis Management (April 2009) and the FSB Recommendations on Reducing the Moral Hazard posed by Systemically Important Financial Institutions (2010), and intend to work together to ensure that the CMGs in which they jointly participate effectively strengthen institution-specific cross-border Resolution preparation and cooperation methods, consistent with the FSF Principles for Cross-border Cooperation on Crisis Management (April 2009) and the FSB Key Attributes of Effective Resolution Regimes for Financial Institutions as adopted by the G20 at the Cannes Summit in November 2011 and as amended in October 2014.
+- 14. Cooperation methods and tools for cross-border Resolution should be flexible and designed to allow for adaptation to the specific features of a crisis and the individual institutions involved.
+Cross-border cooperation methods will build on effective Resolution regime arrangements and cooperation between the Authorities, and the Authorities should undertake steps to improve their ability to promptly assess the broader effects of any financial crisis and its cross-border implications based on common terminology and analyses. - 15.
+Arrangements for crisis Resolution should reflect the division of responsibilities between the Authorities and other responsible regulators and supervisors, and the coordinating role of home country regulators and supervisors.
+Where possible and feasible, the Authorities should implement Resolution options that are consistent with their respective Resolution objectives, in particular aimed at pursuing financial stability and protecting insured depositors (amongst others), duly considering the potential impact of their Resolution actions on the financial stability of New Zealand and the European Union. - 16.
+The Authorities recognise the importance of the cross-border crisis management groups ("CMGs") as developed by the Financial Stability Board ("FSB") under the Financial Stability Forum ("FSF") Principles for Cross-border Cooperation on Crisis Management (April 2009) and the FSB Recommendations on Reducing the Moral Hazard posed by Systemically Important Financial Institutions (2010), and intend to work together to ensure that the CMGs in which they jointly participate effectively strengthen institution-specific cross-border Cooperation on Crisis Management (April 2009) and the FSB Rev Attributes of Effective Resolution Regimes for Financial Institutions as adopted by the G20 at the Cannes Summit in November 2011 and as amended in October 2014.